Writing A Scenario

 Example:

-await page.addMilestone("Go to home");
+await page.addMilestone('Go to home');

 The milestone name must be unique in your scenario.

-Best practices to write a good scenarioTo have a good stability on your scenario and detect changes during your development, it is important to keep in mind some best practices by using GreenFrame CLI.
-The main goal is to be sure that GreenFrame CLI will tracks every network request, every page rendering and will collects the same amount of data for each subsequent analyses.
+To have good stability in your scenario and detect changes during development, it is important to keep in mind some best practices by using GreenFrame CLI.

 If your page hasn't been entirely loaded, your CPU Usage will also be underestimated.

-{ waitUntil: 'networkidle' }
+Use { waitUntil: 'networkidle' }

-as often as possible#
+as often as possible

-Use Avoid :
+Avoid :

-await page.goto("/path");await page.waitForNavigation();
+await page.waitForNavigation();

 Prefer:

-await page.goto("/path", { waitUntil: "networkidle" });await page.waitForNavigation({ waitUntil: "networkidle" });
+await page.waitForNavigation({ waitUntil: 'networkidle' });

-By default a goto
+By default, a goto

 function will be resolved when the page has fired the load